hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Set up *OpenTelemetry* collector

-The *OpenTelemetry* collector needs to be installed and set up to transfer the Kubernetes metrics to *OpenTelemetry* receiver from SkyWalking OAP server.
+The *OpenTelemetry* collector needs to be installed and set up to transfer the Kubernetes metrics to *OpenTelemetry* receiver from the SkyWalking OAP server.
 I use the standard Docker image *otel/opentelemetry-collector:0.50.0* to deploy the *OpenTelemetry* collector to the Kubernetes cluster.

 #### Set up role-based access control (RBAC)